Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Soft spots near fixtures

-Contractors install cement backer board in high-moisture areas.
+Our team can install cement backer board in high-moisture areas.
 This material resists water damage better than traditional drywall.

-Repair process includes:
+The repair process includes:

 - Fixture and tile removal